iotaledger/documentation-platform/CONTRIBUTING.md

 4. [See how to work with GitHub and Git](#Use-GitHub-and-Git).
 5. [See how to write and format content](#how-to-write-and-format-content).

 We'll be adding more of these issues in the coming weeks as we identify more content to be added.
-Before writing new content, please refer to the [CONTRIBUTING.md](contribution guidelines).

 Thanks! :heart: